 Names are crucial to finding information about plants.
 Each kind of plant may have many names:

-To further complicate things, a name may have been spelled differently at different times.
+To further complicate things, a name may have been spelled differently at different times, or have been changed.

-(For a nice discussion on the topic, check out this Plant Names page.)
+(For a good discussion on the topic, check out this Plant Names page.)

 There's one more name to know: the family name.